 SNOW TIME TO WAIT!
-When you sign up for any multi-month BarkBox plan, get a FREE Santa hat + beard wearable!
-It’s the perfect disguise for sneaking cookies.
+When you sign up for any multi-month BarkBox plan, get 2x the toys, treats, and chews with a Double Deluxe first box for FREE!

 Behind the scenes of the December Muttcracker BarkBox, we’re getting swept up in a flurry of treat-munching nutcrackers, dastardly Mouse Kings, and a WHOLE LOTTA WALNUTS.
 Seriously, there are a lot of nuts.